-Condor are a subsidiary of Thomas Cook and offer a good service.
+American airlines offer a good service.
 We had to buy a second piece of luggage which wasn't too bad compared to paying lots of excess luggage fee.
 The hand bag allowance was only 6kg and was strictly ahered too.
-A lady got charged 200er excess just on her hand luggage in front of us at boarding gate.